+Minced or Particulated Cartilage

-Minced cartilage techniques are either not approved in the United States and/or are in the early stages of development and testing (e.g., particulated juvenile articular cartilage).
-Early results from case series appear to show similar outcomes. compared with other treatments for cartilage defects, but these case series do not permit conclusions regarding the effect of this treatment on health outcomes.
+Early results from case series appear to show similar outcomes compared with other treatments for cartilage defects, but these case series do not permit conclusions regarding the effect of this treatment on health outcomes (Tompkins 2013, Farr 2014, Dawkins 2021).
 Further studies with a larger number of patients and longer follow-up are needed, especially randomized, controlled trials that directly compare particulated juvenile articular cartilage with other established treatments.